-Finally, student jobs provide you with a lot more than an untouched overdraft – they also give you vital skills and experience that future graduate employers are desperately looking for.
+Finally, student jobs in London provide you with a lot more than an untouched overdraft – they also give you vital skills and experience that future graduate employers are desperately looking for.
 So, if you are thinking about taking on a part time job during university, whilst it is recommended not to take on too many hours or let it affect your study, it can help you with your future career.
 Got any more student jobs advice?
-Why not share it with other GSM London students via the dedicated GSM London Careers Facebook page or Twitter?
+Why not share it with other GSM London students via the dedicated GSM London Careers Twitter?

 Image Credit: daily sunny (flickr.com)